eriksilver/eriksilver.github.io/_posts/2015-11-14-Setting-up-Express-static-files.md

 ---
 layout: post
-title: How to serve static files with Express, without a templating engine
+title: How to serve static files with Node and Express, without a templating engine
 tags: Node, Express, MEAN Stack, How to
 published: true
 ---
-This example uses Express to serve static files for an Angular app, without using an Express templating engine.
+This example uses Node + Express to serve static files for an Angular app, without using an Express templating engine.

-Many examples for setting up an Express server with a Node app, include the use of Jade as a templating engine.
+Some examples for setting up an Express server with a Node app, include the use of Jade as a templating engine.
+This is app does not use a templating engine and I didn't want to add one.
+I had my views as plain html files.

-Which looks something like this.
-INSERT
-The simple case of having a single page application, here, an Angular app, was hard to find a good example of setting up Express.
+I found it hard to find an example of the simple case of a single page application, an Angular app, find a good example of setting up Express.

-So I pieced together clues from Stack Overflow and looked at the Express API directly to piece together a simple server setup.
+So I pieced together clues from Stack Overflow and looked at the Express API directly to put together a simple server setup for this Angular app, a single page application.

 One tricky part was figuring out the res.sendFile and getting the file directly and entry point file properly identified.
+The entry point for this app is the index.html; that is the only page the server points to and then Angular handles the routing.

-I had to restructure my files (i.e. get the right files in the public directory) Here is what the files structure looks like:
+I had to restructure my files, that is, get the right files in the public directory.
+Here is what the files structure looks like:

 {:.center}
 ![Angular App file structure]({{ site.baseurl }}/img/gaApp-files.jpg)

-Heres what I found to use, stripped down as much as possible:
+Here is my final server.js file, with comments.

 {% highlight js %}
 //Use/'require' the Node module 'Express'